Battle of Martos

-Historical Context
+Historical context

-In the early 1270s the Nasrid Kingdom of Granada used to pay parias to the powerful Christian Kingdom of Castile.
-In 1273 King Alfonso X of Castile raised the tribute to the huge sum of 300,000 maravedis and this was deemed unacceptable by King Muhammad II of Granada, who resolved to ask for help to the Marinid Sultan of Morocco, Abu Yusuf Yaqub ibn Abd Al-Haqq.
+In the early 1270s the Nasrid Kingdom of Granada used to pay parias to the powerful Christian Crown of Castile.
+In 1273 King Alfonso X of Castile raised the tribute to the huge sum of 300,000 maravedis and this was deemed unacceptable by King Muhammad II of Granada, who resolved to ask for help to the Marinid, Abu Yusuf Yaqub ibn Abd Al-Haqq.
 This one took immediately the opportunity and in summer 1275 crossed the Gibraltar strait with a large army which, together with the Granadine troops, attacked the Castilian territory.

 King Alfonso X at the time was away from Spain and his son and heir, infante Ferdinand, was regent of the kingdom.
 Ferdinand rushed to raise troops but unexpectedly died in Villa Real (August 1275).
 The country was leaderless and the Moors had the upper hand in the south.
 In September the adelantado mayor de Andalucia, Nuño González de Lara, tried to stop them but was defeated and killed in the battle of Écija.

 The young Archbishop of Toledo, infante Sancho of Aragon, put himself at the head of a force of knights from Toledo, Madrid, Guadalajara and Talavera and marched south to intercept the invaders.
 Another relief force was marching towards Jaén under Lope Díaz de Haro.

-The battle
+Battle

 The Castilian were staying in Torre del Campo when Archbishop Sancho received news from Fra' Alfonso Garcia, Commendator of Martos of the Order of Calatrava, that a Moorish force was close full of booty and Christian prisoners.
 He was advised by his own men to wait to be reached by the forces of Lope Diaz de Haro before attacking but the headstrong young Sancho resolved to attack immediately nonetheless.

 The fight probably took place near Torredonjimeno.
 The outnumbered Castilians were cut to pieces and few knights succeeded to escape, most being killed or taken prisoners.
 The Archbishop Sancho met a very ugly death.
-He was taken prisoner but, being recognized as a hostage of great importance (he was the son of King James I of Aragon), Granadine and Moroccans officials started to argue about whom he belonged to.
+He was taken prisoner but, being recognized as a hostage of great importance (he was the son of King James I of Aragon), Granadine and Marinids officials started to argue about whom he belonged to.
 In order to cut short the dispute the Granadine arraez (governor) of Málaga killed the infante, beheaded him and cut his hand with the episcopal rings.
-The head was given to the Moroccans and the hand to the Granadines.
+The head was given to the Marinids and the hand to the Granadines.